Marriage Preparation Weekend

 3. Follow-up meeting with your priest

-After completion of an approved Marriage Preparation Course a second meeting is to be conducted by the priest, deacon or parish worker.
+After completion of an approved Marriage Preparation Course a second meeting is to be conducted by the local priest, deacon or parish worker.
 Its purpose is to give you, the couple, the opportunity to reaffirm your decision for marriage and in particular for marriage in the Church.
 Each party will be interviewed separately.

 4. The Celebration of your wedding